jboynyc/textnets/docs/tutorial.rst

 documents really indicate latent topics, so it is common to pass a higher value.

+``max_docs``.
+It determines how many documents a term can appear in whilst still being included in the textnet.
+A term that appears more frequently is more likely to indicate latent topics, so the default is no max threshold.
+However, sometimes terms in a significant proportion of documents can be irrelevant or obscure more nuanced latent topics, so it may be useful to pass a lower value.

 ``connected`` is a boolean argument that decides whether only the largest connected component of the resulting network should be kept.
 It defaults to ``False``.